 Rationale: Bronchiectasis guidelines regard treatment to prevent exacerbation and treatment of daily symptoms as separate objectives.

-Objective: We hypothesized that patients with greater symptoms would be at higher risk of exacerbations and therefore a treatment aimed at reducing daily symptoms would also reduce exacerbations in highly symptomatic patients.
+Objectives: We hypothesized that patients with greater symptoms would be at higher risk of exacerbations and therefore that a treatment aimed at reducing daily symptoms would also reduce exacerbations in highly symptomatic patients.

-Conclusions: Highly symptomatic patients are at increased risk of exacerbations, and exacerbation benefit with inhaled mannitol was only evident in patients with high symptom burden.
+Conclusions: Highly symptomatic patients have increased risk of exacerbations, and exacerbation benefit with inhaled mannitol was only evident in patients with high symptom burden.

 |Journal||American Journal of Respiratory and Critical Care Medicine|

 |Publication status||Published - 15 Jun 2020|